stephenhowells/Heroku-PHP-Bootstrap/readme.md

 - Set logging in your app to STDOUT or STDERR.
 That way they'll be captured with Heroku's usual logging capabilities.
 [Papertrail](https://papertrailapp.com) is a great add-on that makes logging even better.
 Always avoid writing logs to the file system as they'll be very temporary.
 - Don't forget to add your environment variables in Heroku.
 That's an excellent place to store an API's secret key.
 Keep those out of your app and source control.
 - GitHub enforces rate limits for anonymous requests.
 If this occurs your Heroku deployments will become slower due to Composer being forced to use source-based installs.
 Heroku details a [workaround](https://devcenter.heroku.com/articles/php-support#custom-github-oauth-tokens) to avoid this issue.
+- If your app requires a custom compilation step that should not be included in Composer's `post-install-cmd`, Heroku [explains](https://devcenter.heroku.com/articles/php-support#custom-compile-step) how to execute those tasks.

 ### License